 English Teaching Program

 This exciting project was created with the goal of helping to improve the English-speaking abilities of the residents of Luang Prabang.
 As is common in many of the worlds' poorer communities, an ability to speak English unlocks a new world of possibilities for children and opens up many professional opportunities for the working-age, often within the service and tourism industries which is a growing market in Laos.
-Teaching volunteers on this program will be given the opportunity to be part of a number of special projects and teach in a range of diverse environments, making their volunteer experience both interesting and dynamic.
-Volunteers will find themselves working in the Santiphab secondary school library, teaching Buddhist monks, the disabled and those affected by land mines and at an English Learning Centre.
+Teaching volunteers have the privilege to be based in beautiful Buddhist temple school working with a broad array of students.
 This varied project aims to improve the lives of others by imparting the skills of language.

 Goals of this Project:

 - Provide free English language classes to the people of Luang Prabang

 - Improve the future prospects of some of Laos' most disadvantaged and impoverished people and help them to break the poverty cycle

 - Expose non-English speakers to native speakers in order to improve pronunciation and conversational skills,